-Although there are a number of ways aquaculture benefits the environment, there are also several concerns regarding its use.
-In many cases, the problems have already taken place and been remediated.
+While there are a number of ways aquaculture benefits the environment, there also are several concerns regarding its use that are important to understand—especially if you are considering becoming involved in the industry.

-Disease: Aquaculture operations can spread parasites and disease into the wild.
+Aquaculture operations can spread parasites and disease into the wild.
 Just like commercial chicken coops must be kept clean and are notorious for the spread of disease, farmed fish and shellfish are subject to the same circumstances.
 Also, farmed fish have an increased chance of getting parasites such as sea lice, as opposed to fish that live and breed in their natural environments.

-Escapees: Aquaculture is one of the largest causes for the occurrence of foreign species introduced into new areas.
+Aquaculture is one of the largest causes of the occurrence of foreign species introduction into new areas.
 This introduction can create an unhealthy spread of the invasive species under the right conditions.
 Farmed fish and other animals can escape from their pens, damaging both the environment and threatening native fish populations.

-As a result, escaped farm fish can compete for food and habitat, displace indigenous species and interfere with the life of wild species.
-They can also carry diseases and parasites that might kill native species.
+As a result, escaped farm fish can compete for food and habitat, displace indigenous species, and interfere with the life of wild species.
+They also can carry diseases and parasites that might kill native species.
 Additionally, escaped farm fish are able to breed with the wild stock which can dilute the natural gene pool and threaten the long-term survival and evolution of wild species.

 Because farmed fish need a food source, other wild species are at risk of being over-fished for the manufacture of fish food.
 Because most farmed fish are carnivorous, they are fed either whole fish or pellets made from fish.
 Species such as mackerel, herring, and whiting are threatened because of the need to create food for farmed species.

 Both land-based and aquatic wildlife can lose their habitats through the building of aquaculture facilities if they are placed along the coastal property.
 Often the aquaculture businesses will locate near coastlines for the easy access to clean and natural water.